 55 Summer Activities for Kids that are Frugal or Free!

 Did your kids get out of school this week?
 My kids were out last week and unless you go year-round, your kids are ready to let loose and enjoy their summer.
 But let’s face it, planning summer events can get pricey.
 So it is best to find summer activities for kids that are frugal or free.

 Let me just say, I LOVE it when my kids are home.
 Although they can drive me nuts by yelling the word MOM 50 times in an hour period, I wouldn’t have it any other way.

-Don’t get me wrong, I like my free time when they are at school and in fact, this is my only blogging time, but since they are home I am going to make the best of it and work on this blog while they are having their short amount of screen time. (hee hee)
+Don’t get me wrong, I like my free time when they are at school, and in fact, this is my only blogging time, but since they are home I am going to make the best of it and work on this blog while they are having their short amount of screen time. (hee hee)

 - How to Find More Time as A Mommy Blogger